kaakaa/pflenker.github.io/_drafts/rust-text-editor-chapter-3.md

 ## Press <kbd>Ctrl-Q</kbd> to quit

 Last chapter we saw that the <kbd>Ctrl</kbd> key combined with the alphabetic keys seemed to map to bytes 1&ndash;26.
 We can use this to detect <kbd>Ctrl</kbd> key combinations and map them to different operations in our editor.
-We'll suse that to map <kbd>Ctrl-Q</kbd> to the quit operation.
+We'll use that to map <kbd>Ctrl-Q</kbd> to the quit operation.

 ```rust
 /*** includes ***/